 Revisions to the Ontario Planning Act in 2006 (through Bill 51) provided new tools for municipalities to improve the efficiency of the planning approvals process.
 On April 20, 2009 the Council approved Amendment 17 and adopted the implementing by-law.
 The adopted policies require applicants to consult with the City prior to submitting development applications and to provide supporting information and studies at the time of submission in order for an application to be considered complete.

 Duffin Heights Neighbourhood land use designations and policies were revised to implement the findings of the Environmental Servicing Plan for open space system, transportation system, residential densities, community facilities, sustainable development objectives and mixed use development matters in Duffin Heights (located along Brock Road, north of Third Concession Road).
 On November 4, 2009 the Ontario Municipal Board approved Amendment 18.

 Development Guidelines were also adopted by Council to govern subdivision, rezoning, site plan and building permit applications in Duffin Heights.

 3. Environment and Countryside

-Research has been conducted, a Background Report considered and the preparation of a comprehensive amendment to revise natural heritage and other environmental and countryside policies is nearly complete at this time (October, 2011).
-The amendment will implement relevant Provincial Policy Statement, Region of Durham Official Plan, Greenbelt Plan, Conservation Authority Regulations, a series of related legislative changes, updated natural heritage systems mapping, a series of watershed strategies and a number of City initiatives.
+Research has been conducted, a background report considered, and a comprehensive amendment to revise natural heritage and other environmental and countryside policies has been prepared.
+Proposed Amendment 27 will implement the relevant Provincial Policy Statement, Region of Durham Official Plan, Greenbelt Plan, Conservation Authority regulations, a series of related legislative changes, updated natural heritage systems mapping, a series of watershed strategies and a number of City initiatives.
 The City is also proposing certain informational revisions to the Pickering Official Plan, which complement Proposed Amendment 27.
 Proposed Informational Revision 22 helps the reader better understand the context of the proposed policy changes.
 For more information see the attachments below.